-To do our Level 3 course, students are required to have 4 GCSE pass grades including English.
+To do our Level 3 course, students are required to have 5 GCSEs at C/4 or above including English Language.
 There are sometimes exceptions to this rule, so always get in touch.

-Students who do not have their Maths GCSE will be expected to retake it alongside the Performing Arts course.
-They will not miss out on any sessions, but may have to come in for a fourth day to complete their additional GCSE lessons.
+Students who do not have their Maths GCSE will retake it alongside the course.
+They will not miss out on any sessions, but may have to come in for an additional day to complete their GCSE lessons.

-If students need to retake Maths AND English, we advise that they apply for our Level 2 Course, an exciting one-year Foundation, equipping students with the skills to flourish on our Level 3 Course once they have secured their Maths and/or English GCSEs.
+If students need to retake their English, we advise that they take our Level 2 Course, an exciting one-year Foundation, equipping students with the skills to flourish on our Level 3 Course once they have secured their Maths and English GCSEs.

-In the second year, students have the option of following a specialised route, and selecting to focus on: acting OR theatre tech OR design OR stage management.
+In the second year, students have the option of following a specialised route to focus on: acting OR directing OR theatre tech (sound/lighting) OR design (costume/set) OR stage management.

 This will be agreed with Tutors, and an individual learning plan will be made to suit each student.

-Please note that we cannot currently offer specialisms in: directing and dance, although there are opportunities to develop these skills as part of the current curriculum.
+Please note that we cannot currently offer specialisms in dance, although there are opportunities to develop these skills as part of the current curriculum.

 Yes, we welcome applications from students who have been home-schooled.

-Due to our funding model, all students are expected to have, or be working towards, a C/4 in Maths and English.
+Due to our funding model, all students are expected to have, or be working towards, 5 GCSEs at C/4 including English Language.

-The Level 3 Course allows for students to take/retake ONE of these subjects, EITHER Maths OR English, built into the timetable without missing any Performing Arts sessions.
+The Level 3 Course allows for students to take/retake Maths GCSE built into the timetable without missing any Performing Arts sessions.

-Over the two years, students can expect to perform/create a range of productions of varying scales, including new writing, classic texts, musical theatre and devised work.
+During the course, students can expect to create and perform a range of productions of varying scales, including new writing, classic texts, musical theatre and devised work.

 We aim to match the production to the skills of our cohorts, and respond to their interests.